Shiritai/xv6-ntu-mp/doc/mp2-spec.md

 - **`<slab_addr>`**: Memory address of the Slab containing the object.
 - **`<obj_addr>`**: Memory address of the allocated object.

+In addition, students can also print other customized debug messages, as long as they do not conflict with the print format in the flowchart.
+As suggestion, one can print custom debug messages with other prefixes (such as lowercase `[slab]`, etc.).

 ### `kmem_cache_free`: Freeing Objects

 When freeing objects, follow the flowchart below and output corresponding information.
 Ensure output complies with specifications, replacing variables in **angle brackets (`<>`)**, with all messages prefixed with `[SLAB] ` and words separated by a single space.